Updated post: 16/04/20 | April 2020

 If you decide to visit St. Petersburg with an authorised tour operator, the next decision you will need to make is whether to take one of the shore excursions offered by your cruise company or make your own arrangements.

-Advantages of booking the ship’s shore excursions
+Should you book one of the ship’s shore excursions?

 Let’s consider the advantages of the ship’s shore excursion first.